 Employment can be found within the department by tutoring undergraduates or working in practicals as demonstrators.
 Demonstrators are also required for the undergraduate field teaching programme, which offers trips to Scotland, Wales, Spain, Greece, and Bermuda.
 There are also plenty of volunteering opportunities within the department’s outreach programme, either by going out to local schools, providing demonstrations for groups visiting the department or helping out at the Museum of Natural History.

-Lucy Kissick, a graduate student on the DTP programme, talks about opportunities and challenges for graduate students in her YouTube Channel ‘The PhDiaries’:
+Lucy Kissick, a former graduate student on the DTP programme, talks about opportunities and challenges for graduate students in her YouTube Channel ‘The PhDiaries’:

 Milestones in the career of a research student

 Further details can be found in Earth Sciences’ Graduate Handbook, but a summary of the key stages in the graduate student career are detailed below.